Webster's Revised Unabridged Dictionary · 1913

 Moan

-[AS. manan to moan, also, to mean; but in the latter sense perh. a different word.
-Cf. Mean to intend.]
+[Anglo-Saxon manan to moan, also, to mean; but in the latter sense perh. a different word.
+Compare Mean to intend.]

 1.